 2. Accepted at an accredited institution of higher education; and

-3. Involved in running in some capacity (e.g., as a cross-country or track team member, e.g., manager or trainer, member of a running or track club, or volunteer in a running activity).
+3. Involved in running in some capacity (e.g., as a cross-country or track team member, e.g., manager or trainer, running or track club member, or volunteer in a running activity).

 To apply for a Richmond Road Runners Club scholarship award, ALL of the following must be submitted: